jrendel/SwiftKeychainWrapper/README.md

 ======
 v1.0.6 has been released with support for Access Groups

+SwiftKeychainWrapperExample has been updated to show usage with an Access Group: https://github.com/jrendel/SwiftKeychainWrapperExample

 Access Groups do not work on the simulator.
 Apps that are built for the simulator aren't signed, so there's no keychain access group for the simulator to check.
 This means that all apps can see all keychain items when run on the simulator.
 Attempting to set an access group will result in a failure when attempting to Add or Update keychain items.
 Because of this, the Keychain Wrapper detects if it is being using on a simulator and will not set an access group property if one is set.
 This allows the Keychain Wrapper to still be used on the simulator for development of your app.
 To properly test Keychain Access Groups, you will need to test on a device.

 v1.0.5 has been tagged in master